muratk3n/thirdwave/en/2020/04/turks-culture-national-narrative.md

 The national narrative is the more crooked part.
 1923 was probably the worst time to found a Republic.
-Ethnic nationalism was on the rise, WWI was over, WWII was not (so Hitler is not around yet), and here is the Anatolians trying to tailor a new national narrative for themselves.
+Ethnic nationalism was on the rise, WWI was over, WWII was not (so Mussolini, Hitler are not around yet), and here is the Anatolians trying to tailor a new national narrative for themselves.
 The existing structures around Ottomans had imploded along with the empire.
 Balkans, Middle Eastern "vassals" were gone, each worrying about their own nationalities.
 The founders needed an identity to inspire people, to make them forget about the "here and now" so they chose something "outside".
 This was the Turk.
 He was from Central Asia, and he was the ideal, the pure.